You can stream audio from either a PC or a Mac. Tips, plus instructions for two popular software programs, are found below.

 Test Your Setup

-- Check your sound levels by joining the server from another device, or another new tab on your browser.
+- Check your sound levels by joining the space from another device, or another new tab on your browser.
 Move your avatar around to see how the levels are at various distances from the avatar you have set up with the audio streaming.

 - If other people are planning to listen from your physical location, test with all of them listening at once to make sure you have enough bandwidth for your event.